Bhat-Gurunandan/ajeeb-goa/markdown/chapter01.md

 \* Kerala election: 1960, Goa election: 1963\
 \*\* Kerala election: 1970, Goa election: 1972

-2. ‘The General Elections in Goa’ by Principal Ram Joshi

-The *Ajeebi* of Goan voters does not end here.

 When did the Congress eventually make its debut in the Goa Assembly?
 When the Indian voter, in a nationwide wave, ended the 26-year long